elfbread/fewd_portfolio/README.md

 This project was created to fufill the final project requirements for Front End Web Development with Code Louisville.
 The website is a business page for my friend's fictional interior design business.
 The webpage utilizes Bootstrap for layout and includes multiple JavaScript elements.

-All files are in CL project folder.
+All files are in CL final project folder.
 Main HTML is index.html file.

 Project requirements: